enschilling/oci-pulumi-self-service/livelabs/ocw24-livelabs/02-deploy-infra/deploy-infra.md

     ![View the Backstage dashboard](images/backstage-dashboard.png)

-## Task 3: Create a new Pulumi Environmnet
+## Task 3: Create a new Pulumi Environment
 Pulumi environments, secrets, and configuration - or ESC for short - enables teams to centralize secrets and configuration data in a central repository.
 ESC is intended to provide frictionless security, improve developer efficiency, enhance compliance, and mitigate sprawl.
 On top of that, ESC easiliy integrates with a variety of platforms, making it a cinch to add to your IaC efforts.

 1. Return to the app.pulumi.com portal, making sure you're logged in, and click **Environments** on the left navigation menu.